 - Professor Jean-Christophe Galloux, Université Panthéon-Assas, France;

-- Professor Andreas Heinemann, University of Zurich, Switzerland; and
+- Professor Manuel Desantes, University of Alicante, Spain; and

 - Professor Raquel Xalabarder Plantada, Universitat Oberta de Catalunya, Spain.

 Board of Trustees

-In 2016, Professor Martin Stratmann, the President of the Max Planck Society, appointed the following members for the six-year term including 2021:
+The President of the Max Planck Society appointed the following members for the six-year term including 2021: